Gumo-A/hnsw_rs/README.md

 # Hierarchical Navigable Small Words (HNSW)

-I am trying to implement this algorithm in Rust for learning purposes.
-My implementation in Python can be found [here](https://github.com/Gumo-A/hnsw).
+I am trying to implement this algorithm in Rust for learning purposes

 At the current commit, the package can build the index and query using a vector as input.